Unsafe Foods For Nursing Moms

 Avoid eating or drinking these foods while breastfeeding.

-Fortunately, you don't need to change your diet too much while breastfeeding — All the vitamins you take in will naturally go to your breast milk first.
-This means it's nearly impossible to deprive baby of what she needs.
+Fortunately, you don't need to change your diet too much while breastfeeding—all the vitamins you take in will naturally go to your breast milk first.
+This means it's nearly impossible to deprive baby of what they need.
 However, there are a few things that you should cut down on while baby's nursing.

 You don't need to completely cut out fish, but the FDA recommends that nursing women (as well as those trying to conceive or pregnant) should limit fish intake because of its mercury content.
 Can't do without a good tuna sandwich now and then?
 Just remember that the FDA advises no more than six ounces of canned albacore ("white" tuna) a week.

 Opinions on this one are mixed, but the American Academy of Pediatrics says alcohol in moderation (one or two drinks a week) is fine, while the March of Dimes recommends against drinking any alcohol while breastfeeding.
 Either way, you definitely need to keep an eye on your intake.
 Alcohol may make it harder for your body to product breast milk, and trace amounts can show up in your milk and may harm or bother baby.
 If you do have the occasional drink, wait at least two hours afterwards before nursing baby.

 Your morning cup of coffee is fine, but don't go overboard.
 Too much caffeine can lead to a fussy baby who doesn't want to sleep.
 (Meaning you'll need more caffeine to stay up with her... meaning she'll be even less into sleep... meaning you'll need more... you see where this is going, no?)
 Remember, caffeine can be found in soda and tea as well as some of those over-the-counter medications you may be taking for common ailments.
 Just to be safe, always read the label.